asmcup/runtime/SPEC.md

 io
 ```

+Note that the laser beam's angle relative to the robot can be changed.
+See the
+Beam Sensor section for details.

 ### Accelerometer

-The accelerometer allows a robot to detect relative changes in it's position.
+The accelerometer allows a robot to detect relative changes in its position.
-Each time you use the IO_ACCELEROMETER command the last position is saved and
+Each time you use the IO_ACCELEROMETER command, the last position is saved and
 the difference is pushed on the stack as two floats.

 ```